itshacko/itshacko/README.md

--m👋 Hi, I’m @itshacko
+-👋 Hi, I’m @itshacko
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning HTML
-- 💞️ I’m looking to collaborate on fulll stack development
+- 💞️ I’m looking to collaborate with other learners on full stack development
 - 📫 How to reach me, twitter handle: its_hacko, ig: qan.teezy

 <!---